Skip to Content

 Is Fraud a Federal Crime?

+Yes, fraud can be a federal crime depending on the circumstances.
 Because fraud crimes can occur anywhere, especially if involving the internet, some are charged at the federal level while others are charged at the state level.
 Whenever a fraud crime is against the government, such as counterfeiting, it will be considered a federal crime.
 However, crimes that cross state lines, such as one originating in Phoenix but committing a fraudulent act against someone in another state, is also considered a federal crime.

 Possible Defenses for Fraud Crimes